symfony/symfony-docs/controller/soap_web_service.rst

 SOAP works by exposing the methods of a PHP object to an external entity (i.e. the person using the SOAP service).
-To start, create a class - ``HelloService`` - which represents the functionality that you'll expose in your SOAP service.
+To start, create a class - ``HelloService`` - which represents the functionality that you will expose in your SOAP service.
 In this case, the SOAP service will allow the client to call a method called ``hello``, which happens to send an email::